Nico-Posateri/nico-posateri/README.md

 **Hello, world!**

-I'm a programmer, writer, and 3D artist.
+Programmer, writer, and 3D artist.
 Studied game design at FSU before attending UIS for a BS in computer and mathematical sciences.
-Ex-Features Writer at Make Use Of, Hardcore Droid, and Game Rant; writing technical guides, game reviews, and stories about tech and games.
-3D artist for **Spellcast Studios**' *Ardenfall*, **pmrd**'s *Incoherence*.
+3D Artist on **Spellcast Studios'** *Ardenfall*, an open-ended fantasy RPG.
+Currently a game designer on **pmrd**'s *Incoherence*, an atmospheric immersive sim built on the QUARTZ Engine, a modified version of the open-source Q2RTX Engine.

 **The following projects were made with:**